 8. PIN communications resume with PINE-1 serving as the new PEMC.

-Editor's Note: How the concept of PIN localization is to be captured in this specification, and its alignment with relevant text in 3GPP TS 22.261[2] and 3GPP TR 22.859[3], are FFS.

 7.3.2.3.8 PIN management with multiple PEGCs

 This solution targets KI#1 on PIN management and KI#6 on PEMC/PEGC replacement in PIN, and applies for PIN eployement with a large number of PIN members.
 In these cases, multiple PIN Elements may be assigned with Gateway Capability to distribute relaying PIN communications among the different PEGCs.
 The multiple PEGCs in a PIN also provide redundancy for PIN communication should one of the PEGC fails.